Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 - Legumes (including peanuts and cashews)

-Additionally, almost all grains and pseudo-grains, such as quinoa, contain lectins.
-However, these should not be on your menu anyway if you want to lose weight seriously.
+Almost all grains and pseudo-grains, such as quinoa, contain lectins.
+However, these should not be on your menu if you want to lose weight seriously.

 5. You Are Stressed